iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

 iExec’s Data wallet and Data store is a complete solution to monetize valuable datasets preserving privacy.
 Before uploading a dataset you should encrypt it using the iExec SDK.
 Through this process, the encryption key becomes the valuable data that has to be protected.

-The encryption key must be stored in a SMS and the address of the corresponding SMS recorded in the directory.
+The encryption key must be stored in an SMS and the address of the corresponding SMS recorded in the directory.
 The SMS stores this encryption key and will only communicate it to an application running in an enclave.

 Before a worker runs this application, the worker must first prove that its access is legitimate by providing the scheduler authorization.
 The SMS will verify that this authorization’s signature is valid and that the corresponding task is registered onchain.
 This means that any deal signed in the iExec Clerk will grant access to the dataset’s encryption key.

-Therefore in order to restrict the dataset’s usage, the dataset owner should set up restriction before signing a brokering order.
+Therefore, in order to restrict the dataset’s usage, the dataset owner should set up restriction before signing a brokering order.
 This is done through the `apprestrict` field of the datasetorder.
 The dataset owner can deploy a `SimpleGroup` smart contract, have the `apprestrict` field point to it, and then whitelisting the applications that will have access to the dataset’s encryption key.

-**\[Scheduler\] How do I protect myself from non deterministic applications?**
+**\[Scheduler\] How do I protect myself from non-deterministic applications?**

 When a scheduler publishes an order, it makes a commitment to achieve consensus on any task that is part of a deal made.
 While everything is done to ensure an application cannot hurt a worker pool’s machines, not reaching the consensus would cause a loss of stake for the scheduler.
 The scheduler must therefore take action to prevent this.